Getting people across your company to share content is a critical part of a successful employee advocacy program.

 Motivation is key to both getting a start and sustaining momentum.
 Even if employees are sharing content, look at using leaderboards, contests and rewards to keep them engaged.

-You should also spotlight or give a shout-out to employees who are both starting out and pushing their effort to new levels.
+You should also spotlight or give a shout-out to employees who are both starting out and pushing to new levels.
 Let them know that you recognize and appreciate their commitment.

 11. Lead by Example